This page last modified on 1 July 2008.

 1. Start south along King's Parade, 10m elev

-R into Silver Street (junction on curve), over Cam and past rising bollards
+R at T into Silver Street, over River Cam and past rising bollards

-L at tfl, SO at rdbt, grass on left
+L at tfl, SO at rdbt, grass on LHS

 Follow 90deg right at tfl into Barton Road

-Continue beyond city limits; could use (OK) bike path on RHS, to
+Continue beyond city limits; could use bike path on RHS, to

 (2.4 miles)